-One of the nice things about cPanel based servers is the way that they keep the location of key files in the same place across all of the various cPanel versions.
-Due to this consistency one always knows where to look for logs files for all services running on a cPanel server.
+One of the nice things about cPanel-based servers is the way that they keep the location of key files in the same place across all the various cPanel versions.
+Due to this consistency, one always knows where to look for log files for all services running on a cPanel server.

-The access_log is used to log all http requests to ether the hostname of the server, requests directed at the servers IPs, or sites that resolve to the server but are no longer hosted on it.
+The access_log is used to log all http requests to either the hostname of the server, requests directed at the server's IPs, or sites that resolve to the server but are no longer hosted on it.

 Cpanel does log all http traffic to WHM, webmail, and cPanel access.
 All cPanel logs are located in the /usr/local/cpanel/logs directory.